sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaViswanathanWiki.md

+Week#8

+We finished integration of all the modules.
+The tasks in the KANBAN board have been duly updated.
+Other related documents are being prepared.

+XP Core Value: Communication

+Week#8

+We met several times in the week to communicate the issues faced during the integration part.
+We were able to solve them and finish our game application.
+Communication played a key role as it was the one which helped us know the problem, discuss them and arrive at a solution.

 Week#7

 Integration of different modules was begun.
 We all sat down to integrate our code.
 Around 70% of the work is completed.
 Integration with the levels is remaining.